ofekbarshalom/C_plus_plus/README.md

 - `Ex1/` - First exercise and its content.
 - `Ex2/` - Second exercise and its content.
 - `LICENSE` - Project licensed under the MIT License.
-- `Instructions.md` - Exercise instructions provided by the university.

 ## 📜 License